Chili con carne: Brick chili

 Another method of marketing commercial chili in the days before widespread home refrigerators was "brick chili".
 It was produced by pressing out nearly all of the moisture, leaving a solid substance roughly the size and shape of a half-brick.
 Wolf Brand was originally sold in this form.
 Commonly available in small towns and rural areas of the American Southwest in the first three-quarters of the 20th century, brick chili has largely been superseded by canned chili.
 A few manufacturers, such as XLNT Foods and Dolores Canning in Southern California, continue to distribute brick chili to supermarkets.

-Seasoning mix
+Seasoning mixes

-Home cooks may also purchase seasoning mixes for chili, including packets of dry ingredients such as chili powder, masa flour, salt, and cayenne pepper, to flavor meat and other ingredients.
+Instead of adding multiple seasonings, seasoning mixes can be prepared ahead of time using dry ingredients such as chili powder, salt, cumin, onion powder, and cayenne pepper.
+Ready-made mixes can be purchased; those sold as taco seasoning are also suitable.